Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

 \textit{Analyze the operational implications of silent abandonment}.
+In Section \ref{sec:prob_abnd}, we estimate the amount of time companies waste due to the phenomenon of silent abandonment.
 In Section \ref{sec:managerial}, we develop a queueing model that captures the dynamics of contact centers in the presence of silent abandonment.
-We estimate the amount of time companies waste due to the phenomenon of silent abandonment, and analyze the implications of such wasted time on system performance.
-We conclude with a discussion of how a bot or a classification model for identifying silent abandonment in real time may be used to reduce the impact of Sab customers on the system.
+We then analyze the implications of Sab wasted time on system performance and staffing.
+We discuss how a bot or a classification model for identifying silent abandonment in real time may be used to reduce the impact of Sab customers on the system.
+Finally, in Section \ref{sec:patience_coef}, we show the advantage of write-in-queue systems in prolonging customer patience.